hj2314/legacy_lens/README.md

 **Real-Time Query Processing:** The asynchronous architecture ensures that even complex semantic searches and AI generation don't block the user interface.
 Family members experience responsive interactions that feel natural and immediate.

----

-## Technical Architecture Philosophy

-### Privacy as a Core Design Principle

-Every technical decision prioritizes family privacy.
-By running Gemma 3n through Ollama locally, processing media files on the family's own hardware, and serving content through localhost, we ensure that intimate family moments remain truly private.
-No external APIs, no cloud dependencies—just local AI serving local families.

-### Scalability Through Simplicity

-The vault.txt format provides an elegant balance between simplicity and power.
-It's human-readable for manual review and editing, yet structured enough to support sophisticated RAG operations.
-This design allows families to start with basic functionality and expand to more complex vector databases and search systems as their needs grow.

-### Cultural and Temporal Sensitivity

-The system recognizes that family archives span generations, cultures, and languages.
-Rather than imposing a single organizational structure, it preserves the authentic voice of family stories while making them searchable and accessible to future generations.

----

 ## From Implementation to Legacy

 This technical implementation represents more than just code—it's a bridge between human memory and digital preservation.
 By combining local AI capabilities with thoughtful human-computer interaction design, we create tools that don't just organize files, but preserve the stories that make them meaningful.